jamesuanhoro/minorbsem/paper.md

 Finally, neither Mplus nor LAWBL allow the range of options for modeling the influence of minor factors that are implemented in minorbsem.
 Nor do they offer options for fitting random-effects meta-analytic SEMs that also capture the influence of minor factors.

+# Dependencies

+minorbsem relies on the Stan project [@Carpenter2017] for fitting Bayesian models, and interfaces with Stan via the `cmdstanr` package.
+Installation instructions for both Stan and minorbsem are available in the minorbsem [README](README.md/#installation).

+minorbsem relies on the `lavaan` package [@Rosseel2012] for data processing.
+Moreover, minorbsem models are specified using lavaan-style syntax which allows for easy model specification.

+Additionally, it relies on `Rcpp` to speed up costly operations [@rcpp], the `kableExtra` package for printing results [@kable_ex], the `posterior` package for accessing Stan model results [@posterior], and `ggplot2` for plotting [@ggplot2].

 # References